SimonBiggs/pyegsnrc/README.md

-# egsnrc2py
+# PyEGSnrc

-Early attempt to look at transpiling EGSnrc code to Python
+Early work fleshing out key potential pain points in using JAX as the framework within which to build a Python EGSnrc port.